 Given cryptocurrency is transformative, assessing the future impact of a new technology can be hard.
 Tesla is a great example; it is a publicly traded company with financials - including PE Ratio - but x7 increase in its share price in 2020 wasn’t driven by current performance.

 Some of that speculation might have come from the opinion on macro-factors like future adoption of electric cars as well as influences that are harder to predict, such as development of battery technology, changing attitudes to fossil-fuel based cars, and autonomous vehicles.

 But equally, parallel developments, such as the ease of share trading played a huge part, and how those new traders valued the charisma of its CEO - Elon Musk.
 So in that sense, fundamental analysis needs to consider subjective factors.

 When you look at the impact of Covid19, you are into the realm of unknown-unknowns, solutions for problems that don’t even exist.

 What this means is that investing sometimes requires you to look into the future, rather than things as they are now.
 The growth of the internet destroyed bricks and mortar businesses like Blockbuster, and created an entirely new way of delivering business and consumer services that we now take for granted.

 If that kind of change is coming in relation to blockchain technology, where will the impact be greatest and is adoption likely to follow a simple linear path?
-There are no certainties here, but useful models exist that describe how new technologies are adopted.
+There are no certainties here, and at a very general level the labels Bull and Bear Market - referring respectively to optimism and pessimism around price - gauge sentiment but more specific models exist that describe how new technologies are adopted.

 Some of the most commonly mentioned in relation to cryptocurrency are: